google-deepmind/mujoco/doc/XMLreference.rst

 :at:`scale`: :at-val:`real(3), "1 1 1"`
    This attribute specifies the scaling that will be applied to the vertex data along each coordinate axis.
 Negative values are allowed, resulting in flipping the mesh along the corresponding axis.

+.. _asset-mesh-inertia:

+:at:`inertia`: :at-val:`[convex, exact, legacy], "legacy"`
+   This attribute controls how the mesh is used when mass and inertia are :ref:`inferred from geometry<_compiler-inertiafromgeom>`.
+The current default value :at-val:`legacy` will be changed to :at-val:`convex` in a future release.

+   :at-val:`convex`
+      Use the mesh's convex hull to compute volume and inertia.

+   :at-val:`exact`
+      Use an exact algorithm to compute volume and inertia.
+This algorithm requires a well-oriented, watertight mesh and will error otherwise.

+   :at-val:`legacy`
+      Use the legacy algorithm, which is similar to :at-val:`convex`, but leads to volume overcounting for non-convex meshes.

 .. _asset-mesh-smoothnormal: